Beyond the Lascar Group: Arithmeticity, recognition, extensions

 Here $\widehat{SL_2(\Rr)_{\Qq_p}}$ is obtained from the universal covering group of $SL_2(\Rr)$ by taking a fiber product with $\Qq_p$ over $\Zz$.
 This also describes the locally compact group topology on $\widehat{SL_2(\Rr)_{\Qq_p}}$; it has an open subgroup isomorphic to the inverse limit of coverings of $SL_2(\Rr)$ of order $p^n$.

 Taking products with $SL_2(\Qq_p)$, we obtain

 We can view the universe of $\hat{G}$ as being $G \times \Qq_p$, with multiplication twisted by $\beta$ as above.
-Viewing $\hat{G}$ as a product in the Borel category, it is easy to see that the product measure is a Haar measure.
+Then the product measure is a Haar measure; translation by an element of $\hat{G}$ involves a certain transvection on $\Qq_p \times G$, and transvections are measure preserving.
+Thus the product measure is a Haar measure.